Carlos Rodríguez Cárdenas

-Carlos Rodríguez Cárdenas is a Cuban painter.

-Biography
+Carlos Rodríguez Cárdenas (born 1962) is a Cuban painter known for his work in serigraphy, drawing, and painting.
+He became a key figure in Cuba's art movement of the late 1980s before going into exile in Mexico and eventually settling in New York City.

+Early life and education

-Rodríguez Cárdenas was born in 1962 in Sancti Spiritus, Villa Clara, and completed his arts studies in 1983 at Havana’s Instituto Superior de Arte (ISA).
+Rodríguez Cárdenas was born in 1962 in Sancti Spíritus, Villa Clara, and completed his arts studies in 1983 at Havana's Instituto Superior de Arte (ISA).
 He formed part of the René Portocarrero workshop, where he began to make a name for himself in serigraphy, drawing and painting.

+Career

 He became a key figure in the resurgence of criticism and of the arts movement at the time.
 His participation played a decisive role in the birth of the provisional group.
-From among the imagery created in the late 1980s, which questioned and made ironic the “revolutionary” state slogans, some of Rodríguez Cárdenas's proposals became iconic representations of his generation such as his self-portrait featuring him bare-chested, the skin painted like a brick wall, on which the words ”I am my home” are written; from his neck hangs a skeleton with a comic blurb that reads “I do not exist, only my intention”.
+From among the imagery created in the late 1980s, which questioned and made ironic the "revolutionary" state slogans, some of Rodríguez Cárdenas's proposals became iconic representations of his generation such as his self-portrait featuring him bare-chested, the skin painted like a brick wall, on which the words "I am my home" are written; from his neck hangs a skeleton with a comic blurb that reads "I do not exist, only my intention".
 In Rodríguez Cárdenas's work, parody, humor and caricature tend away from coarseness, although they may confront the audience with what is vulgar in a society in crisis.
 His work invites the spectator to question reality, to see beyond the world of the official word imposed by a system that had become senseless.
-More than anyone, he suffered censorship.
-In his case, it was not a conjured-up badge of honor that he pinned on himself to face banishment from his country.

-From the time after he went into exile in Mexico in the early 1990s until he finally settled in New York, he focused his art, without renouncing his previous commitments, on the artistic quality of his subjects, of this designs.
-His art imparted his compositions with even more of their own particular, distinctive character than before.
+He experienced significant censorship in Cuba, which contributed to his decision to go into exile in Mexico in the early 1990s.
+He eventually settled in New York, where he continued to focus his art on the artistic quality of his subjects and designs while maintaining his earlier commitments.
+His later work imparted his compositions with even more distinctive character.